mx1001/hardops_manual/docs/faq.md

 Make sure the old folder is deleted before updating.
 Blender 2.8 is more specific so if a file is renamed or changed it will possibly cause a registration issue if it isn't equipped for that operator anymore.

-Deleting HOPS via prefs and reininstalling from file will resolve the issue.
+Deleting HOPS via preferences and reinstalling from file will resolve the issue.

 ___